ElfFriend-DnD/FoundryVTT-UXModuleBundle/README.md

 Most of these speak for themsevles, below are the elevator pitch versions of their descriptions, as well as links to the module pages.

-## Bundle Installation
+## Bundle Installation & Activation

-Theoretically, just add this module to your installation and it will prompt you to install all dependencies.
+Add this module to your installation and it will prompt you to install all dependencies.
+To activate all of the modules in this bundle, simply activate the "UX Improvement Bundle" in the manage modules settings.

 ```
 https://github.com/ElfFriend-DnD/FoundryVTT-UXModuleBundle/releases/latest/download/module.json